top of page

 ACCOMMODATION

 Accommodation needs to be booked extra.
-There are various local possibilities i nearby Wivenhoe or Colchester.
 Directly on campus, there are two options.

-a) WIVENHOE HOUSE HOTEL: 4-star hotel and also our summer school venue.
+a) WIVENHOE HOUSE HOTEL: 4-star hotel and just a short walk away from our venue.
 You can book rooms either directly by contacting reservations@wivenhoehouse.co.uk or by finding the best available rates on different platforms.

-b) ESSEX UNIVERSITY ACCOMMODATION: ensuite single rooms with a shared kitchen: £45 per night without breakfast; £51 with breakfast.
+b) ESSEX UNIVERSITY ACCOMMODATION: ensuite single rooms with a shared kitchen: £45 per night without breakfas.
 To book please visit this page and enter one of the following promo codes:

 CICSIRO (for room only=£45 per night)